-This dessert is a fresh dessert based on a soft coconut base, topped with a creamy mango mousse.
-It takes a long time to make because it consists of a mango/passion fruit insert and a glaze.
-There is therefore a waiting time to stack the layers.
-But it is a melting and exotic dessert, perfect for finishing a meal.
-The dacquoise, without flour, is prepared with egg whites, sugar, and grated coconut.
+This entremets is a refreshing dessert with a soft coconut base topped with a smooth mango mousse.
+It takes a while to make because it consists of a mango/passion fruit insert and a glaze.
+This means there's a waiting period while the layers are stacked.
+But it's a melt-in-your-mouth, exotic dessert, perfect for ending a meal.
+The flourless dacquoise is made with egg whites, sugar, and shredded coconut.
 The mango mousse is made with mango puree, a little gelatin, and whipped cream.
-The insert is made with mango puree and passion fruit, and the final glaze is made with mango puree held together by agar-agar and white chocolate.
-After a few hours in the refrigerator, the texture becomes airy and melting.
-This dessert is best enjoyed chilled, garnished with mango cubes and coconut shavings.
-A perfect balance of fruity, sweet, and light.
-I made this dessert in several steps to take to a friend's house.
-I froze the dessert without any problem and took it out in the morning for dinner.
-I decorated it a little before bringing it.
+The insert contains mango puree and passion fruit, and the final glaze is made with mango puree set with agar-agar and white chocolate.
+After a few hours in the refrigerator, the texture becomes light and melts in your mouth.
+This dessert is best enjoyed chilled, decorated with mango cubes and coconut flakes.
+A perfect balance of fruitiness, sweetness, and lightness.
+I made this dessert in several stages to bring to a friend's house.
+I froze the entremets without any problems and took it out in the morning for the evening.
+I decorated it a little before taking it.

 Mango dessert on coconut dacquoise